NEUROIMAGING / NEUROSONOLOGY

 Dynamic DSA

-- DSA is performed during symptomatic movement
+- DSA is performed during symptomatic move

 Dynamic CTA

-- higher radiation burden compared to DSA
+- higher radiation exposure compared to DSA

 Dynamic MRA